-Bicycle Education & Safety: Increase and Promote Bicycle Education and Safety Programs.
+Policy Bicycle Education & Safety: Increase and Promote Bicycle Education and Safety Programs.
+Objective VI

 Str Strategy Action Steps Key Performance Indicators 1.
-To promote youth and adult bicycle education and safety programs. a) Support local agency efforts on bicycle education and safety. b) Contract with a bicycle professional and sponsor periodic educational classes on bicycle safety in targeted locations. c) Develop and seek funding for programs that make helmets, lights, and reflective clothing available in low-income communities. d) Use publications, websites, and other media to Incorporate bicycle safety into training courses for local agencies.
-Seek additional funds for annual programs.
-On-going Í promote bicycle safety at rail stations.
+To promote youth and adult bicycle education and safety programs. a) Support local agency efforts on bicycle education and safety. a) Incorporate bicycle safety into training courses for local agencies. b) Contract with a bicycle professional and sponsor periodic educational classes on bicycle safety in targeted locations. b-с) d) Seek additional funds for annual programs.
+On-going c) Develop and seek funding for programs that make helmets, lights, and reflective clothing available in low-income communities. d) Use publications, websites, and other media to promote bicycle safety at rail stations.
 2. To research opportunities for bicycle safety programs targeting motorists as part of Metro's on-going safety campaign. a) Investigate partnerships with The Automobile Club of Southern California (AAA), law enforcement, the Office of Traffic Safety, and other relevant community organizations to reach motorists. a) Contact Auto Club and Office of Traffic Safety and law enforcement in calendar year 2006.